Warning – possible spoilers! (Tiny ones, though, and I’ll try to avoid even those; I swear I’ll give my best not to ruin

 9. My Cousin Rachel by Daphne du Maurier

 Daphne du Maurier is a queen of slow, unsettling, ominous plot development where you are left until the very end to wonder what really is going on.
 Many people love her Rebecca the most.
-I’ve read it this year and wasn’t impressed; My Cousin Rachel is still my favorite of hers.
+I read it in 2021 and wasn’t impressed; My Cousin Rachel is still my favorite of hers.

 The story is set in the nineteenth century.
-While traveling Italy, Philip Ashley’s beloved uncle Ambrose marries a woman named Rachel and soon dies under mysterious circumstances.
+While traveling in Italy, Philip Ashley’s beloved uncle Ambrose marries a woman named Rachel and soon dies under mysterious circumstances.
 Philip is convinced Rachel was responsible for his death.
 But then he meets her.
 And he’s not sure of anything anymore.

 10. House of Hollow by Krystal Sutherland

 I just had to add House of Hollow to my best fall books list.
 I read it in October 2021 and I really enjoyed it.
 It was like a dark modern fairytale – twisty and atmospheric, fantastical, gory at moments.
 Though it wasn’t perfect, it was definitely a story I will remember for a long time.

 The story follows three Hollow sisters who went missing for a month when they were children and weird things started happening around them ever since they came back.
 Ten years later the oldest sister mysteriously disappears again, and to find her, the other two have to discover what happened to the three of them when they first went missing.

 11. Real Murders (Aurora Teagarden Mysteries #1) by Charlaine Harris

 Cozy mysteries are gaining in popularity and they are absolutely perfect to snuggle with on chilly autumn evenings.
 Though plot and twist-wise they are not exactly the cream of the crop, there’s something irresistible about the warm, moody settings, small-town vibes and a bunch of amateur detectives solving murders.